10 – Working Man – Rush

 # 2 – Working Class Hero – John Lennon

 Just off the top spot on our 10 Best Rock Songs About Working list, we celebrate the legendary John Lennon song entitled “Working Class Hero.”
 This is a song about rebellion.
-It’s Lennon’s way of saying, despite all the nonsense that life throws at you, that you don’t have to be a rock star or a world-class businessman or CEO to feel successful.
+It’s Lennon’s way of saying, despite all the nonsense that life throws at you, that you don’t have to be a rock star, world-class businessman, or CEO to feel successful.
 It’s about finding pride in your job and that, in the end, making a living no matter what your salary or job title is just as heroic as anyone else’s accomplishments in the world.
 The song’s sparse arrangement of just John Lennon singing and playing guitar speaks to the simplicity of the working class living a life.
-The song was released on John Lennon’s first solo album John Lennon/Plastic Ono Band.
+The song was released on John Lennon’s first solo album, John Lennon/Plastic Ono Band.
 The album was released in 1970.

 # 1 -Factory – Bruce Springsteen / Taking Care Of Business – Bachman Turner Overdrive